Have you wanted to get outside and enjoy nature study with your kids?

 This week, we are going to learn about the part of a plant’s life cycle known as dispersal.
 This is how the seeds travel away from the parent plant and each other.

-Use Exploring Nature with Children as Science Curriculum
+And you can even use Exploring Nature with Children as a Science Curriculum

 Since my teens keep groaning every time I mention nature study, I decided to skip them for now and use Exploring Nature with Children as my youngest two children’s science.